 Some gardeners save seeds from year to year and for years at a time.
 Prior to planting season it is a good idea to do a bit of testing to check their viability.
-This is a guide about testing seeds for viability.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 If 8 out of the 10 seeds sprouted, you have an 80% of viability.
 If 2 seeds out of the 10 sprouted you have 20% viability.
 This way you will know to increase the amount of seeds you want to plant.

 Do not waste the seeds you have sprouted, you can always put them in pots and wait till they get to be a decent size and then plant or them in the garden.